reiase/dplyr.spark.hive/README.md

  - most `dplyr` features supported
  - adds some `spark`-specific goodies, like *caching* tables.
- - can go succesfully through tutorials for `dplyr` like any other database backend^[with the exception of one bug to avoid which you need to run Spark from trunk or wait for version 1.5, see [SPARK-9221](https://issues.apache.org/jira/browse/SPARK-9921)].
+ - can go succesfully through tutorials for `dplyr` like any other database backend.
  - not yet endowed with a thorugh test suite.
 Nonetheless we expect it to inherit much of its correctness, scalability and robustness from its main dependencies, `dplyr` and `spark`.
  - we don't recommend production use yet

 ## Installation

-### For spark

-You need to [download spark](https://spark.apache.org/downloads.html) and [build it](https://spark.apache.org/docs/latest/building-spark.html) as follows
+For Spark, [download](https://spark.apache.org/downloads.html) and [build it](https://spark.apache.org/docs/latest/building-spark.html) as follows

 ```
 cd <spark root>
-build/mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests -Phive -Phive-thriftserver clean package
+build/mvn -Pyarn -Phadoop-2.6 -Dhadoop.version=2.6.0 -DskipTests -Phive -Phive-thriftserver clean package
 ```

 It may work with other hadoop versions, but we need the hive and hive-thriftserver support.
-The package is able to start the thirft server but can also connect to a running one.
+Spark 1.5 and later is highly recommended because of bugs that affect this package.
+The package is able to start the thrift server but can also connect to a running one.

+For Hive, any recent Hadoop distribution should do.
+We did some testing with the latest HDP as provided in the Hortonworks sandbox.

 `dplyr.spark.hive` has a few dependencies: get them with

 ```
-install.packages(c("RJDBC", "dplyr", "DBI", "devtools"))
+install.packages(c("RJDBC", "dplyr", "DBI", "devtools", "purrr", "lazyeval"))
-devtools::install_github("hadley/purrr")
 ```

 Indirectly `RJDBC` needs `rJava`.
 Make sure that you have `rJava` working with: